nhejazi/nhejazi/README.md

-- I currently direct the [NSH Lab](https://github.com/nshlab) (pronounced like "niche"), a (bio)statistical science research group focused on developing new theory, methods, algorithms, and open-source software tools for causal-analytic and statistical learning techniques, often inspired directly by open questions in the biomedical and public health sciences.
+- I currently direct the [NSH Lab](https://github.com/nshlab) (pronounced like "niche"), a (bio)statistical science research group focused on developing new theory, methods, algorithms, and open-source software tools for causal-analytic and statistical learning techniques.
+Work in my group is usually inspired directly by and tied to open questions in the biomedical and public health sciences.
 - A while ago, I co-created and served as a core developer for the [TLverse project](https://github.com/tlverse), an open-source software ecosystem of R packages for Targeted Learning; the project includes an open-source